le0cadio/cSharp/README.md

 # About the author

-6th semester computer science student, gamedev & backend developer
+computer science student, gamedev & backend developer